 However, programmes such as the Stanford chronic disease self-management education programme are designed to be led by peer leaders who share their own lived experience with participants as part of the facilitation process.
 Peer support workers, whether paid or unpaid, usually work within a structured programme and generally receive training and supervision as part of their role.

-Peer support programmes
+Peer support programmes and examples

 Peer support can range from informal peer networks or buddy systems to formal peer support programmes.